fatemabhayani/ATM/phase2/phase2/README.txt

 ------------------------HOW TO CREATE AN USER?------------------------ Before logging in, the ATM will ask if the user has a pre-existing account or not.
 If "no" is typed, the new user can input their desired username and password, and a UserRequest will be sent to the bank manager.
-To create this account, the bank manager first must log in and complete the request.
+To create this account with the specified username and password, the bank manager first must log in and complete the request.
 Of course the bank manager may also ignore the request, and decline to make an account for this new user.
+After the bank manager has accepted the request the user can log in with their chosen username and password.
+The ATM will not allow a new user to request a username that has already been taken.

 ------------------------HOW TO CREATE AN USER ACCOUNT?------------------------
 1. Individual Account
-After a user has logged in, they can request to create an account of a specific type
+After a user has logged in, they can request to create an account of a specific type ("sv": Savings, "cq": Chequing, "cc": CreditCard, "cb": CashBackCard, "lc": LineOfCredit) with a primary currency type (denoted by a 3 letter currency code, e.g. "USD", "CAD", "INR").
+An AccountRequest is sent to the bank manager, who can again complete the request, by creating and adding the specified account to the user's list of accounts, or ignoring the request.
-- a request to create an account would be made in the AccountRequest class, with the user, account type, and currency code.
-The account type should be individual.
-The user would have to first be created through a UserRequest.
+After the bank manager completes the request, the user will see this account when they log in next and will be able to make transactions from it.

 2. Joint Account
-- a request to create an account would be made in the AccountRequest class, with the user, account type, and currency code.
-The account type should be a joint account.
-The users would have to first be created through a UserRequest.
+After creating an account, a user can choose to add a second user to this account (by specifying their username), which allows this user to view the balance and make transactions from this account.
+This is done by adding this user as a second owner (owner2), and adds this account to the second user's list of accounts (stored in AccountManager).

 ------------------------HOW TO UNDO A TRANSACTION?------------------------